Integrated Sciences, MIS

 - Students must complete a minimum of 30 credits from approved coursework.

 - All credits for the program must be completed with CU Denver faculty.
-The Graduate School policies allow concurrent enrollment at CU Boulder or UCCS to be counted in residence, and allow up to 12 credit hours in transfer courses, with approval of the Program Director.
+The Graduate Education policies allow concurrent enrollment at CU Boulder or UCCS to be counted in residence, and allow up to 12 credit hours in transfer courses, with approval of the Program Director.

 Program Restrictions, Allowances and Recommendations